For Pre 2011 stories go to the Compecon Newsletter Archive.

 Dublin 9th February – CCPC Announces Public Consultation on Household Waste Collection Market.

 The Competition and Consumer Protection Commission (CCPC) announced that it was conducting a public consultation as part of its ongoing study of the household waste collection market

 International Journal of Sport Finance 14th February – Revenue Sharing, Salary Caps and Competitive Balance in Rugby.

 Joint selling and revenue sharing are generally prohibited under competition law.
 However, many sports leagues sell their TV broadcast rights collectively and share the proceeds among their member clubs.
 Some leagues also have salary caps which essentially limit the amount that clubs can pay their players.
 Leagues have frequently justified such practices as being necessary to ensure competitive balance and thus maintain supporter interest.
 In an article co-authored with Dr Vincent Hogan of UCD, Compecon’s Patrick Massey looks at the effect of the introduction of revenue sharing and salary caps in the English Rugby Premiership.
 The introduction of professionalism in rugby in 1995 resulted in a major upheaval in the sport.
 Competitive balance declined in both the English and French leagues.
 However, as clubs continued to pay players more, two English Premiership clubs went into administration in 1999.
 The league introduced revenue sharing and a salary cap to prevent further club collapses.
-The study finds that competitive balance improved in English rugby following the introduction of such measures.
+The study finds that competitive balance subsequently improved in English rugby but found no corresponding improvement in the French Top14.